AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

        Put_Line ("Average = " & Float'Image (Average_Value));
     end Compute_Average;

-When compiling this example, the GNAT will inline :ada:`Average` in the :ada:`Compute_Average` procedure.
+When compiling this example, GNAT will inline :ada:`Average` in the :ada:`Compute_Average` procedure.

 In addition to this aspect, we need to set the optimization level to at least